on the blog

 The Financial Reality (Without Being Awkward) Conversation

-Money questions feel delicate, but you can absolutely have them without asking for someone’s P&L. It is important how you ask questions too.
-Remember everyone comes from VERY different backgrounds – keep the questions simple.
+Money questions feel delicate, but you can absolutely have them without asking for someone’s P&L. How you ask questions is important, too.
+Remember, everyone comes from VERY different backgrounds and has different levels of comfort with money questions.
+Keep the questions simple.

-Sample Questions To Ask:
+Sample Questions to Ask:

 • “Did your actual numbers roughly match what you saw in the FDD or were you above/below?”